UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 status model).

 #### Error Handling

-- The requested reservation Option is not available on this transport
+- The requested reservation option is not available on this transport
 - An invalid value is provided for a passenger property
-- Referenced Offer or offer part not found (offer expired ?)
+- Referenced offer or offer part not found (offer expired ?)
 - No rights to access referenced offer
 - Incompatible offer part with the offer
 - Missing information